cdivitotawela/ansible-role-teku/README.md

 ### Standalone Mode

 It is possible to configure Teku to run in either monolith mode (both beacon and validator run in same process) or standalone mode(beacon and validator run in its own process).
+When run in monolith mode systemd service name is `teku`.
+In standalone mode beacon process service name is `teku-beacon` and validator process name is `teku-validator`
-Standalone mode runs beacon service its own process and validator service in its own process.
-Systemd service name `teku` is used for beacon service and `teku-validator` is used for validator service when run in standalone mode.
 Ansible role defaults to run Teku in monolith mode and behaviour can be controlled with the variable `teku_standalone_validator=False/True`.

 ### Example Playbook